kupresanin99/Project423/README.md

 ## Instructions

+These instructions were written assuming RDS, training on EC2, and deploying to the public IP.

 **0. Connect to your EC2 instance on AWS**

 	It is suggested that the graders switch to a t2.2XL instance for this project.